MocuAcqu/MocuAcqu/README.md

 🥳 Experienced in UI design with Figma

-🌟 Proficient in Python, HTML, CSS, and JavaScript
+🌟 Interested in Python, HTML, CSS, and JavaScript

 # 🤝 Contact Me
 If you have any questions or suggestions, feel free to reach out to me! 💬